 Stavropoulos made me think of that.

-Until we solve that, you can shop the post below if you’d like to feel like a Greek — or Italian…or German…or whatever — goddess yourself.
+SO, if you’d like to feel like a Greek — or Italian…or German…or whatever — goddess, I’ve linked how to get the look below.

 PHOTOS by FRED MOSER